apache/nuttx/configs/clicker2-stm32/README.txt

          E: nsh> ifup wpan0
          C: nsh> udpserver &
          E: nsh> udpclient <server-ip> &

-         E: nsh> dmesg
+       The nsh> dmesg command can be use at any time on any node to see any debug output that you have selected.

-    6. examples/nettest is enabled.
+    8. examples/nettest is enabled.
 This will allow two MRF24J40 nodes to exchange TCP packets.
 Basic instructions:

        On the server node: